 What is MVP in Startup and Why It Is Important

 MVP stands for the Minimum Viable Product; this term was coined by Eric Ries, the author of a ground-breaking work The Lean Startup, and one of the founders of lean technologies in its present-day meaning.
-Major benefits associated with developing MVPs are:
+Major benefits associated with developing MVPs for startups are: